OerdBej/OerdBej/README.md

 * 🌍  Based in Berlin
 * ✉️  You can contact me at [oerdbej@gmail.com](mailto:oerdbej@gmail.com)
-* 🧠  Currently am learning Tailwind
+* 🧠  Currently am learning TypeScript
 * 🤝  I'm open to collaborating on Interesting project or even to talk about the epistemology of coding.
 * ⚡  📖 Add me on GoodReads :)